 - Make care more accessible.
-Time and cost are major barriers to millennials getting the mental health treatment that they need.
+Time and cost are major barriers to millennials getting the mental health treatment they need.
 Weekly visits to a therapist in addition to the cost of medication can add up — fast.
 One option is virtual visits Opens in a new window, which make it easier for your employees to seek treatment for behavioral health conditions as they may not have to take as much time out of their workday for appointments.
 You can also consider making mental health screenings more standard or review your networks to ensure they seamlessly connect primary care and behavioral health providers to focus more on whole-person care.

 - Remove the stigma around mental health.
 While millennials are more open about their struggles with mental health compared to previous generations, it doesn’t make much of a difference if they don’t feel comfortable being open about it at work.
 Many either avoid taking time off, which can affect productivity, or delay seeking care if midday appointments interfere with their schedule.
 As an employer, you can make it clear in your policies that there are no repercussions for taking time away from work due to mental health reasons and incorporate mental health education into your overall wellness programming to help demonstrate your support.

 - Help employees embrace healthier lifestyles.
 Supporting your employees’ health and well-being today goes well beyond traditional medical coverage, including benefits like expanded paid time off or sick leave, fitness classes or gym reimbursement, and help with paying off student loan debt or ongoing tuition expenses.
-With as much time as your employees spend in the office (or, thanks to the pandemic, working remotely from home), your company has real power to support a healthier, less stressed workforce.
+With as much time as your employees spend in the office (or working remotely from home), your company has real power to support a healthier, less stressed workforce.
 Look at how the policies and processes you have in place can affect health and well-being and ask for regular input on what might be lacking.
 If your employees are still working away from the office, understand how that may be impacting an already lonely and stressed generation — and be sure to reach out regularly to check in on how they’re managing.

 Find out more about the millennials in your workplace